 Tuesday – Thursday: 1:00 pm to 3:00 pm

-Interfaith's Haven House Shelter provides emergency housing for up to 49 homeless men and women each night.
-Based in Escondido, Haven House focuses on providing services to those who already have a housing opportunity lined up or are focused on obtaining long term housing.
+Interfaith's Haven House Year-Round Shelter provides emergency housing for up to 49 homeless men and women each night.

 Interfaith offers temporary beds for veterans with or without a housing intervention already in place to assist in their transition from homelessness to permanent housing.
 This is a time to for veterans to work on their physical and mental health concerns, sobriety, employment training, weekly case management and short and long-term goals.

 To be considered for this program, please visit: